Create a New TARPN Network From Scratch

 Not so good.

-These were CPU controlled but the CPUs were underpowered.
+These were CPU controlled but the CPUs used 5 V at high current for data switching.

 Crystal ham radios work but the crystals are way expensive.